Aspect templates

 • In case of any doubt about failed validation of an aspect template due to the syntax of one of its URL endpoint templates, please refer to the "URL Placeholders and syntax" section above.

-• If one or multiple Local Identifier sequences are not resolved at runtime, introspect the digital twin’s Local Identifiers and ensure the referenced keys are present
+• If one or multiple Local Identifier sequences are not resolved at runtime, introspect the Twin’s Local Identifiers and ensure the referenced keys are present